 Members of Detroit mosque line up to donate to earthquake victims

 "As Muslim, we are obligatory to pray the Jumuah (Friday prayer).
-Jumuah means together, gathering," ICD Executive Director Sufian Nabhan explains.
+Jumuah means together, gathering," ICD executive director Sufian Nabhan said.

 Located just outside the prayer hall were long lines of people donating by cash or credit card to Mercy-USA to support earthquake victims in Turkey and Syria.

+MORE: Southfield nonprofit puts volunteers on ground in Turkey, pushes for more aid in Syria

-"It's good to see people that you know, care," Mercy-USA volunteer Osaid Habib said.
-"We are trying to supply ready to eat meals, clothes, all that type of stuff that people need."
+"It's good to see people that, you know, care," said Mercy-USA volunteer Osaid Habib.
+"We are trying to supply ready-to-eat meals, clothes, all that type of stuff that people need."

-But as Habib explains, collecting donations for people in need is not only a responsibility, in this case. it is personal.
+But as Habib explains, collecting donations for people in need is not only a responsibility, it is personal.

 "We have staff in Turkey that got affected by the earthquake.
-Most of them, some of them lost their loved ones, their families.
-Some of them are homeless right now," Habib says.
+Most of them, some of them, lost their loved ones, their families.
+Some of them are homeless right now," Habib said.

 For Dearborn resident Adam Abusalah, being able to give back is a blessing.

-"We have fundraising efforts every week but I think one thing today which was different was we've seen a long line at the table.
-I think that's because this earthquake and the story of the earthquake impacted everyone," Abusalah says.
+"We have fundraising efforts every week, but I think one thing today, which was different, was we've seen a long line at the table.
+I think that's because this earthquake and the story of the earthquake impacted everyone," Abusalah said.

 To support earthquake victims in Turkey and Syria by donating to Mercy-USA, click here.